Universal Display posts surprise loss, shares plunge

-LED supplier Universal Display Corp (PANL.O) posted a surprise quarterly loss and cut its full-year revenue forecast, sending its shares down 30 percent in extended trading.
+Nov 7 LED supplier Universal Display Corp posted a surprise quarterly loss and cut its full-year revenue forecast, sending its shares down 30 percent in extended trading.

 The company now expects full-year revenue of $80 million to $82 million, below its earlier forecast of $90 million to $110 million.